eramax/Rendevoz-pdf/README.md

 # How to use
 git clone -> npm install -> npm run dev / npm run build ( You know what to do )
 # Before using
 This is an alpha version.
 THERE WILL BE BREAKING CHANGES IN THE FUTURE.
 DON'T SAVE ANYTHING IMPORTANT!!!
-And developer is a college student, if you have troubles he won't have enough time to help you!
+And developer is a college student, if you have troubles he may not have enough time to help you (may well he is playing games / watching anime)!
 # Contact me
 Email: yywz.hero@gmail.com
 # Built with
 React
 Typescript
 # Acknowledgement
 Thanks to the following open source projects.